How Can I Tell if my Child Has Asthma?

 - Tightened neck and chest muscles

-While these are some symptoms of asthma in children, your child's doctor should evaluate any illness that complicates your child's breathing.
-Many pediatricians use terms like "reactive airways disease" or bronchiolitis when describing episodes of wheezing with shortness of breath or cough in infants and toddlers (even though these illnesses usually respond to asthma medications).
+While these are some signs, your child's doctor should check out any illness that makes it hard for her to breathe.
+A doctor might use terms like reactive airways disease or bronchiolitis when describing episodes of wheezing with shortness of breath or cough in infants and toddlers (even though these illnesses usually respond to asthma medications).
 Tests to confirm asthma may not be accurate until after age 5.

 How Common Is Asthma in Children?